 - Pulmonary fibrosis

 How much air can your lungs hold?
 How quickly can you move air in and out?
 How well can your lungs take in oxygen and remove carbon dioxide from your blood?
 Pulmonary function tests provide answers to these questions.
 They allow physicians to diagnose the existence and severity of lung diseases and also indicate how well lung treatments may be working.
-Among the examinations offered at UT Health North Campus Tyler on an outpatient basis are:
+Among the examinations offered at the Ralph and Mary Prince Pulmonary Center at UT Health North Campus Tyler on an outpatient basis are:

 - Cardiopulmonary exercise test (CPET) – a highly sensitive, non-invasive stress test.
 A CPET assesses how well the heart, lungs, and muscles are working individually, and how these systems are working in together.